wecacuee/floyd-warshal-rl/README.md

 # Floyd-Warshall algorithm

 ## Log
-* TODO Mould greedy policy to explore unexplored areas. py/alg/floyd_warshall_grid.py
+* DONE Mould greedy policy to explore unexplored areas. py/alg/floyd_warshall_grid.py
   CLOCK: [2018-02-08 Thu 17:22]--[2018-02-08 Thu 18:37] =>  1:15
   * Not done.
 Looks like we need to take a relook into the algorithm.